 Main readings:

-Quotes from Moral Mazes (Moskowitz) (only up to section H: The I in Team)
+Quotes from Moral Mazes (Mowshowitz) (only up to section H: The I in Team)

 On Drama (Constantin)